-We believe that our audit provides a reasonable basis for our opinion on compliance for the major federal program.
-However, our audit does not provide a legal determination of the Water Authority's compliance.
+We are required to be independent of the Water Authority and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for the major federal program.
+Our audit does not provide a legal determination of the Water Authority's compliance with the compliance requirements referred to above.